Roy Moore: Sexual misconduct allegations

-In August 2022, Moore was awarded $8.2 million in a defamation lawsuit against a Democratic-aligned super PAC over their use of the allegations in advertisements.
+In August 2022, Moore was awarded $8.2 million by a jury from Anniston, Alabama, in a defamation lawsuit against a Democratic-aligned super PAC over their use of the allegations in advertisements.
+Lawyers for the PAC stated that they will appeal the decision.

 Personal life

+He is a Baptist Christian, a member of the Gallant First Baptist Church.

 Marriage and children

 Moore first saw his future wife, Kayla Kisor, when she was in her mid-teens performing at a dance recital.
 Moore was 31 at the time.
 In his 2005 autobiography, Moore described his reaction, writing: "I knew Kayla was going to be a special person in my life."
-In 1984, Moore and Kayla Kisor Heald met again at a Christmas party, but she was then a married mother.
+In 1984, Moore and Kayla Kisor Heald met again at a Christmas party but she was then a married mother.
 She filed for divorce from her first husband on December 28, 1984, and was divorced on April 19, 1985.
-Roy Moore married Kayla on December 14, 1985.
-He was 38; she was 24.
+Moore married Kayla on December 14, 1985.
+He was 38, she was 24.
 They have four adult children.

 Columnist

 Moore wrote weekly columns for the far-right website WorldNetDaily from 2006 to 2009.